 - Over high heat, brown beef in large chunks in bacon fat, approximately 2.5 – 3 minutes per side, until nicely browned and a lovely fond begins to form on the bottom of the pan.
 Remove beef to a cutting board and allow to cool.

 - Add mirepoix (celery, onions, and carrots) to the pan.
-Reduce heat to medium high.
+Reduce heat to medium.
 Sweat vegetables; as they begin to give up some of their moisture scrape up the fond from the bottom of the pan and incorporate.
+If vegetables don’t give up enough moisture or fond threatens to burn, lower the heat and deglaze pan with a bit of liquid – stock, wine, or water.
 Continue to sweat vegetables until they give up much of their moisture and begin to brown and caramelize slightly.

 - Add garlic and sauté until fragrant, 30 seconds

 - Add umami bomb (mixture of tomato paste, soy sauce and anchovy paste) and stir to incorporate, another 30 seconds